DataDog/documentation/content/en/getting_started/session_replay/_index.md

 {{< img src="/getting_started/session_replay/details-panel.png" alt="Panel with additional details">}}

-From this page, you can also expand the Performance Waterfall by selecting **Expand Waterfall** for more detailed information.
+From the Details page, you can expand the waterfall view for more detailed information.

 {{< img src="/getting_started/session_replay/performance-waterfall.png" alt="Expanded performance waterfall">}}